tobias-zucali/jamstack-static-generated-app/README.md

   - I used the light-weight client-side library [urql](https://formidable.com/open-source/urql/) which worked fine up to now and is easily exchangeable
     - interesting alternatives with lots more features are [Relay](https://relay.dev) or [Apollo](https://www.apollographql.com)
   - I only used the [GraphQL.js](https://github.com/graphql/graphql-js) reference implementation on the server side, but there are problems e.g. with the preflight response
-    - alternatives like [Apollo Server Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) should be evaluated
+    - alternatives like [Apollo Server Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) should be evaluated, there are good solutions for other backend languages as well
+  - [PostGrahile](https://www.graphile.org/) as connector to a PostgreSQL database sounds like a very interesting option
 - functions as a service via [Netlify Functions](https://www.netlify.com/docs/functions/)
   - lambda functions are great as you do not need to take care for a server
-    - there are limitations to the runtime
     - there is no shared state between two calls, you will have to store/read from a database if you need it
-  - the most simple way to develop and deploy lambda functions I know, at least if Netlify is in use anyway
-  - for production use, the API functions need a separate deploy process
-    - the build process needs access to the API
+  - in this project it is problematic to have only one deployment process for the serverless functions and the web application as the build process needs access to the API
   - I would recommend to use a platform independent framework like [Serverless](https://serverless.com) to be independent of a specific service provider
   - there are endless alternative providers, e.g. [AWS Lambda](https://aws.amazon.com/lambda/features/), [Google Cloud Functions](https://cloud.google.com/functions/), [Azure Functions](https://aws.amazon.com/lambda/features/)
   - the service is a [cost factor](https://www.netlify.com/pricing/#functions)